Sayuksh/techstack-assignment-action/README.md

 # techstack-assignment-action
-Hii, My name is ayush
+Hii, My name is Ayush Aditya.
+This is a developer assessment task of TechStack